corrode/corrode.github.io/content/blog/prototyping/index.md

 - no compilation step

 The goal is to get as close to that experience in Rust as possible while staying true to Rust's core principles.
-Let's make changes quick and painless and rapidly iterate on your design without painting ourselves into a corner.
+Let's make changes quick and painless and rapidly iterate on our design without painting ourselves into a corner.

 ## Tips And Tricks For Prototyping In Rust

-### Start small

-There's some overlap between prototyping and "[easy Rust](https://www.youtube.com/watch?v=33FG6O3qejM)."

-Allow yourself to ignore some of the best practices for production code for a while.

-It's possible, but you need to switch off your inner critic who always wants to write perfect code from the beginning.
-Rust enables you to comfortably defer perfection.
-You can make the rough edges obvious so that you can sort them out later.
-Don't let perfect be the enemy of good.

-One of the biggest mistakes I observe is an engineer's perfectionist instinct to jump on minor details which don't have a broad enough impact to warrant the effort.
-It's better to have a working prototype with a few rough edges than a perfect implementation of a small part of the system.

-Remember: you are exploring!
-Use a coarse brush to paint the landscape first.
-Try to get into a flow state where you can quickly iterate.
-Don't get distracted by the details too early.
-During this phase, it's also fine to throw away a lot failed attempts.

-### Use Simple Types
+### Use simple types

 Even while prototyping, the type system is not going away.
 There are ways to make this a blessing rather than a curse.